Nick and Georgina met in 2022 at a work conference. They were both divorced, single parents of teenage kids, and lived 200 miles away from each other.

 It can help to use a mixture of approaches to stay in touch and keep the relationship feeling fresh and fun.
 For example…

-• Video apps like Zoom, Skype or GoogleMeet are the perfect medium for a long-distance dinner date for two.
-You could set up your laptops across your dining table, or cook via Facetime in your separate kitchens.
-This time could be used to talk about your days, or what you’re looking forward to next time you meet up.
+• Video apps like Zoom, Skype, or GoogleMeet are the perfect medium for a long-distance dinner date for two.
+You could set up your laptops across the dining table, or cook via Facetime in your separate kitchens.
+This time can be used to talk about your days, or what you’re looking forward to next time you meet up.

 • Love letters are as powerful today as they were in The Go-Between, especially if you spray your letter with your signature perfume or aftershave.
 If possible, bare your soul in your letters, and use them as a way to share things you might be too shy to say in person.